FlowFuse/website/src/blog/2024/11/migrating-from-node-red-to-flowfuse.md

 ### Deploying Snapshot for the Remote/Device instance

-Once the System-level environment variables are set, you are good to deploy that captured snapshot in the Device or the Remote instance.
+Once the System-level environment variables are set, you are good to deploy that captured snapshot in the Device or the Cloud Instance.

-1. Navigate to the remote instance for which you created the snapshot, either to migrate your current Node-RED setup or to prepare it for later deployment on a device.
+1. Navigate to the Cloud Instance for which you created the snapshot, either to migrate your current Node-RED setup or to prepare it for later deployment on a device.
 2. Switch to the "Snapshots" tab at the top to locate the snapshot you created from the list.
 3. On the right side of the snapshot, click the three-dot icon:

-   - If you are migrating to the remote instance, select **"Restore Snapshot."**
+   - If you are migrating to the Cloud Instance, select **"Restore Snapshot."**
    - If you are migrating to a Device Instance, select **"Set as Device Target."**

 Setting a device target will ensure that the snapshot will be deployed on all of the devices assigned to this instance.

 ## Conclusion

-Migrating to FlowFuse simplifies Node-RED management, offering better scalability, security, and ease of maintenance.
-With FlowFuse handling infrastructure, you can focus on building and optimizing your IIoT solutions.
+Migrating from a self-managed Node-RED setup to FlowFuse is simple and offers significant benefits.
+By transitioning, you’ll reduce operational complexity, enhance security, and improve scalability.
+FlowFuse handles the infrastructure, so you can focus on building and optimizing your IIoT solutions—whether on edge devices or in the cloud.

 **Ready to get started?** [Sign up](https://app.flowfuse.com/account/create) for FlowFuse today and streamline your Node-RED deployment!